markjlorenz/6sense/README.markdown

 If you get into a lot of trouble or are running into file permission issues, see the flashing instructions in the Managing Firmware section above.

+## Operating Characteristics:

+- 0.081A idle current draw
+- Roughly the same when hooked up to electrodes
+- The TENs pads feel pretty good at ~12.5V

 ## TODO

 -[x] Speed up the sample rate on the LIS3MDL
+-[x] Use voltage instead of piezo https://www.youtube.com/watch?v=8G6jujtK6s0 -[x] Program for voltage
+-[x] Print new sensor base